 The following sanctions are non-approved, which means they may never be imposed upon children:

 - Any form of corporal punishment; i.e. any intentional application of force as punishment, including slapping, punching, rough handling and throwing missiles;

 - Any measure of control, restraint or discipline which is excessive or unreasonable.
 Restraint is used on a child only where it is necessary to prevent injury to the child or other persons, or serious damage to property.
 See also: Restrictive Physical Intervention and Restraint Procedure;

 - Any sanction relating to the consumption or deprivation of food or drink;

-- Any restriction on a child's contact arrangements with his or her parents, relatives or friends; visits to the child by his or her parents, relatives or friends; a child's communications with any of the persons listed below*; or his or her access to any telephone helpline providing counselling or advice for children.
-(N.B.
-This does not prevent contact or communication being restricted in exceptional circumstances, where it is necessary to do so to protect the child or others - see Contact with Parents and Siblings Procedure);
+- Any restriction on a child's contact with their parents, relatives or friends; visits to the child by their parents, relatives or friends; a child's communications with any of the persons listed below; or their access to any telephone helpline providing counselling or advice for children (this does not prevent contact or communication being restricted in exceptional circumstances, where it is necessary to do so to protect the child or others):

 - Any requirement that a child wear distinctive or inappropriate clothes;